hawkinsw/CPPTimes/templates.md

 1. *sealed_date*: The date the contents were initially sealed in the Tupperware.

-The algorithm for both methods is relatively straightforward – for *getContents* the ADT will simply supply its contents and for *areContentsFresh* the ADT will simply invoke the `isFresh` method of its contents (using the *sealed_date* and `true` as the arguments to the member function).
+The algorithms for both methods are relatively straightforward – for *getContents* the ADT will simply supply its contents and for *areContentsFresh* the ADT will simply invoke the `isFresh` method of its contents (using the *sealed_date* and `true` as the arguments to the member function).

 We can follow the best practices of object-oriented design and *implement* a base class named `Tupperware` that is the data structure that implements the Tupperware ADT (Again, remember what our *Walls and Mirrors* authors say: a data structure is not the same as an ADT – the former implements the latter!).
 Then we can create derived classes for Tupperware that hold different types of items.